Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (3) Payment may be made directly to the person, agency, or entity providing the services.

-(5) If the director denies an attorney’s fee claim in whole or substantial part, such denial shall be forwarded to the chief justice for review.
-The determination of the chief justice shall be final.
-Reductions made during the process of auditing a fee claim which are due to mathematical miscalculations or result from requests for payments not permitted by this rule shall not be forwarded to the chief justice for review.
+(5) Reductions made during the process of auditing a fee claim which are due to mathematical miscalculations or result from requests for payments not permitted by this rule shall not be forwarded to the chief justice for review.

 (c)(1) Appointed counsel may contract with a third-party agent to prepare and file claims for attorney compensation and expenses; provided, however, that counsel shall remain responsible for all filings and communications in connection with such claims;

-(2) Appointed counsel may assign the right to payment of claims for attorney compensation and expenses to a third-party assignee; provided, however, that (i) counsel electing to assign the right to payment shall assign such right for all subsequent cases in which counsel will present claims for payment pursuant to this rule; and (ii) counsel shall provide adequate written notice to the director of counsel's assignment of the right to payment to the third-party assignee.
-Such written notice shall not be effective unless submitted on the Uniform Assignment of Payment For Services Due to An Attorney form provided by the administrative office of the courts.
-Upon receipt of adequate written notice of counsel's assignment, the director shall make subsequent payments of counsel's claims to the third-party assignee.
-An assignment submitted to the director shall not relieve counsel of the responsibility for the accuracy and timeliness of all filings nor shall it relieve counsel of the responsibility to personally respond to inquiries from the administrative office of the courts in connection with counsel's claims.
-Counsel's written notice of assignment shall remain in effect until the director receives written notice that counsel revokes the assignment.
+(2) Appointed counsel may assign the right to payment of claims for attorney compensation and expenses to a third-party assignee; provided, however, that: (i) counsel electing to assign the right to payment shall assign such right for all subsequent cases in which counsel will present claims for payment pursuant to this rule; and (ii) counsel shall provide adequate written notice to the director of counsel’s assignment of the right to payment to the third-party assignee.
+Such written notice shall not be effective unless submitted on the Uniform Assignment of Payment For Services Due to An Attorney form provided by the AOC.
+Upon receipt of adequate written notice of counsel’s assignment, the director shall make subsequent payments of counsel’s claims to the third-party assignee.
+An assignment submitted to the director shall not relieve counsel of the responsibility for the accuracy and timeliness of all filings nor shall it relieve counsel of the responsibility to personally respond to inquiries from the AOC in connection with counsel’s claims.
+Counsel’s written notice of assignment shall remain in effect until the director receives written notice that counsel revokes the assignment.
 The third-party assignee shall agree in writing to indemnify and hold the state harmless for all payments made by the administrative office of the courts in good faith and without notification that the assignment has been revoked and shall file such writing with the director.
-[As amended by order filed February 6, 2013, effective July 1, 2013: by order filed September 4, 2013, effective January 1, 2014.]

 Explanatory Comments: